Welded extensions and ribbon restrictions of diagrammatical moves: Settings

 \subsubsection{Relation with knotted surfaces}

 String links can be related to knotted surfaces through two maps, called \emph{Spun} and \emph{Tube}.
-The Spun map consists in spinning a classical string link around a plane in 4 dimensions to obtain a surface, while the Tube map, first defined for classical knots by T. Yajima in \cite{Yajima} and then extended to the welded case by S. Satoh in \cite{Satoh}, consists in inflating a welded string link and taking the boundary to obtain \textquotedblleft tubes".
+The Spun map spins a classical string link around a plane in 4 dimensions to obtain a surface, while the Tube map, first defined for classical knots by T. Yajima in \cite{Yajima} and then extended to the welded case by S. Satoh in \cite{Satoh}, inflates a welded string link and takes the boundary to obtain \textquotedblleft tubes".
 One important fact is that the Tube map sends welded string links to the ribbon subclass (see Definition~\ref{ribbon2SL} below) of the surfaces considered here. \\

 A knotted surface is an embedding of a surface in $\RR^4$.
 As in the case of knots, such surfaces can be projected on a hyperplane, in order to obtain a surface in $\RR^3$ with three types of singularities (see \cite{Roseman} or \cite{S4S}): lines of double points (where it is locally the intersection of two planes), isolated triple points (locally the intersection of three planes in a point) and isolated branch points (where the projection is not an immersion).